adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.5.15 =

+* Updated the options page tests to add testing that ensures that the access code is stored correctly.
+* Added unit testing for the AdPlugg_Options_Page->admin_init() method.

 = 1.5.14 =